jdbedics/dbthandbook/docs/05-supervision.md

-# Supervision
+# Supervision and DBT Team

+## Individual Supervision

-1. Come prepared to supervision with a written agenda
+1. Have a written agenda for every supervision.
+Write it out *before* you come to supervision.
-2. The agenda should consist of every topic you want to cover in supervision
-3. Update me on every client even if brief
+2. Cover every client even if it's an update.
+Do <strong>not</strong> make them all updates.
-4. Come preparaed with specific questions about clients
-5. Have one video prepared for discussion (know the date and time)
+3. Have one video prepared for discussion (know the date and time)

-6. Come to supervision on-time.
+*You are required to have supervision every week and it's your responsibility to schedule it with Jamie.*

+*If you're having phone supervsion, do not wait for Jamie to call.
+Call Jamie.*

+## DBT Team Meetings

+1. Keep an updated schedule for every team so that you know you're role for that week.
+2. Be on time!
+3. If you miss team, you owe the team a repair!
+4. Put yourself on the agenda for problem solving and come prepared with a question each week (even though Jamie answered everything in supervision)
+5. Put yourself on the agenda for burnout at least once a semester.